CJS-96/HMC-Code-NaCl/README.md

 # Working Principle

 These codes invoke LAMMPS to run a short MD simulation for generating new configuration of the system and accept or reject it using the metropolis criterion satisfying the detailed balance.
-It implements the use of biasing potentials for the crystallinity (m) and solvation state (s), along with ensuring that the cluster size remains constant during the simulation.
+It implements the use of biasing potentials for the crystallinity (m) and solvation state (s) along with ensuring that the cluster size remains constant during the simulation.

 # Code Versions